psurukuc/psurukuc.github.io/_pages/self.md

 I got my Ph.D. from Illinois Institute of Technology, Chicago working on [PROSPECT](https://prospect.yale.edu/) reactor neutrino experiment where I led the detector fabrication and subsequently its first search for sterile neutrinos.
 I then joined the [Wright Laboratory](https://wlab.yale.edu/) at Yale University as a Postdoctoral Research Associate.

-**I am currently looking for motivated graduate students and postdocs** to work with me on these really cool experiments. [contact](Contact) me if you are interested to work with me or learn more about my work or neutrinos.